fbragman/felix-website/content/event/iccv/index.md

 event_url = "http://iccv2019.thecvf.com/"

 # Abstract.
 What's your talk about?
-abstract = "Oral at International Conference in Computer Vision 2019"
+abstract = "Oral presentation at the International Conference in Computer Vision 2019"

 # Summary.
 An optional shortened abstract.
 summary = ""